 - Practice social distancing.

-- Follow state and local public health orders related to COVID-19.
+- Follow state public health orders, and your local public health orders, related to COVID-19.

 - Avoid close contact with people who are sick.